ortiza0556/COP4331-Group-16/SystemArchitecture.md

     Data Fields: Connection conn, String resultText, also filepath from the Database Class

-    Methods: MovieDatabase(), connect, close, Insert(Movie m), ObservableList< Movie > Search (String title)
+    Methods: MovieDatabase(), connect, close, Insert(Movie m)

     Description: MovieDatabase extends Database and offers it's own implementations of its abstract methods.
-Will be used to add Movie objects to the SQLite database from the the IMDB rest api.
+Will be used to add Movie objects to the SQLite database.

 * **TVShowDatabase Class extends Database< TVShow >**

     Data Fields: Connection conn, String resultText, also filepath from the Database Class

-    Methods: TVShowDatabase(), connect, close, Insert(TVShow t), ObservableList< TVShow > Search (String title)
+    Methods: TVShowDatabase(), connect, close, Insert(TVShow t)

     Description: TVShowDatabase extends Database and offers it's own implementations of its abstract methods.
-Will be used to add TVShow objects to the SQLite database from the the IMDB rest api.
+Will be used to add TVShow objects to the SQLite database.

 * **AnimeDatabase Class extends Database< Anime >**

     Data Fields: Connection conn, String resultText, also filepath from the Database Class

-    Methods: AnimeDatabase(), connect, close, Insert(Anime t), ObservableList< Anime > Search (String title)
+    Methods: AnimeDatabase(), connect, close, Insert(Anime t)

     Description: AnimeDatabase extends Database and offers it's own implementations of its abstract methods.
-Will be used to add Anime objects to the SQLite database from the the MyAnimeList rest api.
+Will be used to add Anime objects to the SQLite database.

 * **VideoGameDatabase Class extends Database< Video Game >**

     Data Fields: Connection conn, String resultText, also filepath from the Database Class

-    Methods: VideoGameDatabase(), connect, close, Insert(VideoGame t), ObservableList< VideoGame > Search (String title)
+    Methods: VideoGameDatabase(), connect, close, Insert(VideoGame t)

     Description: VideoGameDatabase extends Database and offers it's own implementations of its abstract methods.
-Will be used to add VideoGame objects to the SQLite database from the the IGDB rest api.
+Will be used to add VideoGame objects to the SQLite database.

 * **MovieBacklogItem Class**